chef/chef-web-docs/README.md

 ## Local Development Environment

-The docs website is built using [Hugo](https://gohugo.io/).
+The Chef Documentation website is built using [Hugo](https://gohugo.io/) and [NPM](https://www.npmjs.com/).
 You will need Hugo 0.61 or higher installed and running to build and view our documentation properly.

-To install hugo:
+To install Hugo:

-- On macOS run: `brew install hugo` and `brew install npm`
+- On macOS run: `brew install hugo`
 - On Windows run: `choco install hugo`

+NPM is distributed with Node.js.
+To install Node.js:

+- On macOS run: `brew install node`
+- On Windows, download and run the installer from the [nodejs.org](https://nodejs.org) website.

 To build the docs and preview locally: